 Portraits.
 The traditional head-and-shoulders study or eyes-straight-down-the-camera is something with which we are all familiar.
 In photographing children there is something to be said for capturing a more ‘editorial style’ of portrait.
-They are changing and growing so fast; a photographic portrait of a child should tell the story of their development in that captured moment in time as much as their physical appearance.
+They are changing and growing so fast; a photographic portrait of a child should tell the story of their development in that moment in time as much as their physical appearance.

 Which brings me to my daughter.
 Our gorgeous girl is a worrier.
 I see it in her because I know it in myself.
 Ironically, this makes me worry for her even more because I understand how crippling worry and anxiety can be.
 It can stop you moving, stop you trying and scare you into inaction.
 It can steal your confidence, make you shun new experiences and isolate you from the world.

 Our girl has always been enamoured with ballet and ballerinas.
 We tried Tiny Tutus when she was four.
 She loved it until she realised the class was practicing for an end-of-year performance.
-She became terrified and tears preceded getting ready for each lesson.
+She became terrified and tears preceded each lesson.
 She feigned sickness.
+She screamed.
 Most classes involved her sitting on my lap, upset and devastated because she wanted to join in but unable to make herself do so.
 Her teacher and friends tried to help and encourage her to no avail.
 She folded in on herself and never found her way out.
 It became so traumatic we stopped going.

 This year, two years later, she wanted to try again.
 I rang 5 ballet schools before I found one that didn’t take itself too seriously or require 6 year olds to attend twice-weekly lessons and take formal exams.